vrk-kpa/X-Road/doc/Manuals/ig-lb_loadbalancing-draft.md

 <a name="basic_assumptions"></a>
 __Basic Assumptions about the load balanced environment:__
-* Adding or removing nodes to or from the cluster is infrequent. **FIXME:** Mihin vaikuttaa?
+* Adding or removing nodes to or from the cluster is infrequent.
+New nodes need to be added manually.
 * Configuration changes are relatively infrequent and some downtime in ability to change configuration can be tolerated.
   (The cluster uses a master-slave model and the configuration master is not replicated.)